adryzz/WallpaperUnbricker/README.md

 # WallpaperUnbricker
-Unbricks the device when it is bricked by the RGB wallpaper bug (Note: This only works when debug USB is enabled and the PC you are using is trusted by the device)
+Unbricks an Android device when it is bricked by the RGB wallpaper bug (Note: This only works when debug USB is enabled and the PC you are using is trusted by the device)

 Note: this method only works on Android > 5.1